-- (a) a member of the academic staff of the University or partner institution; - (b) research active with appropriate expertise; - (c) normally have a degree, or equivalent2, at the level at which they are being appointed to examine (if not a case as to their suitability needs to be made).
+- a member of the academic staff of the University or partner institution; - research active with appropriate expertise; - normally have a degree, or equivalent, at the level at which they are being appointed to examine (if not a case as to their suitability needs to be made).
+A Professor with appropriate publications would be considered to be 'equivalent' and a case would not need to be made.